esinanturan/Malcore-Free-Courses/The Beginning/Introduction to Shellcode.md

 The above C code calls the `unsigned char` variable as a function and runs it directly, in a nutshell this part of the function: `(*(void(*)()) code)();` is a type cast to treat the code as a function pointer without any arguments.
 This allows us to execute the shellcode without need for injection into a vulnerable process.

+---

 # In closing
+This course has provided you with the basics of how shellcode works, how to compile it, and how to launch it from within a C program.
+This course was designed specifically for starters to understand the basic concepts of shellcode and what it does.
+We hope you have found this course useful and understand it.

 There is a high probability that this shellcode will not launch calc.exe on your system, that is most likely because the hardcoded address of WinExec (`0x76c76360`) is incorrect.
 To fix this you will need to perform actions such as `LoadLibraryA` and find the correct location of the addresses.
 Unfortunately, that is out of scope for this introduction and will need to be shown later.
+We encourage readers to try and figure this out themselves.

 Once again, this course is brought to you by the Malcore team for free.
 - Register here: [https://m4lc.io/course/shellcode/register](https://m4lc.io/course/shellcode/register)